 Unforgettable wildlife experiences in the midst of iconic landscapes

 Kenya has long been a safari favourite – home to some of the world’s most famous national parks and reserves, with rolling plains, great lakes and vast wildernesses, rich in African wildlife from big cats to even bigger elephants and rhino.
-And away from its destinations that top wildlife enthusiasts’ wish lists, Kenya is also blessed with a tropical coastline, fringed with powder white sands lapped by stunning azure waters.
+And away from its destinations that top wildlife enthusiasts’ wish lists, it's blessed with a tropical coastline, where palm-fringed sands are lapped by clear waters.

-• It can be cold in early morning and at night on safari
+• Kenya is warm year-round, but it can be cold in early morning and at night on safari

-• Jul-Oct is the annual wildebeest migration in the Maasai Mara depending on rains.
+• July-October is typically the best time to see the annual wildebeest migration in the Maasai Mara, depending on rains.

-But there is far more to Kenya than the Great Migration and the Mara, with just as much on offer for experienced wildlife enthusiasts as first-time safari goers.
+But there's more to Kenya than the migration and the Mara, with just as much on offer for experienced wildlife enthusiasts as first-time safari goers.
 Venture to the giants of Tsavo East and Tsavo West for wonderfully varied landscapes.
 Visit beautiful Amboseli National Park, home to herds of elephants dwarfed by magnificent Mount Kilimanjaro, or seek out the unique wildlife of Samburu National Reserve, such as the long-necked gerenuk or reticulated giraffe.
-Bird lovers will delight in the Great Rift Valley’s lakes – Lake Naivasha attracts over 400 species of bird, whilst Lake Nakuru can see flamingo numbers rise to over one million.
+Bird lovers will delight in the Great Rift Valley’s lakes.

 In Kenya you’ll have a great chance of seeing the Big Five (a phrase coined by African hunters to group the five most difficult and dangerous animals to hunt on foot: the lion, African elephant, Cape buffalo, leopard and rhino).
 Magnificent though they are – and they really are – don’t forget to appreciate the other species that inhabit this incredible country.